benbalter/benbalter.github.com/_posts/2021-03-21-n-things-a-technicalp-program-manager-does.md

 [^2]: As an example of this distinction, TPMs should ensure that product managers have all that they need to ensure that we're bringing the right product to market, targeting the right customers, and at the right time.
 If ultimately the product fails to find a product-market fit due to its feature set, its priced too high, or gets the go ahead to launch with a few too many bugs, those decisions are on the program/business owner, not on the TPM.

 [^3]: As much as I might like them to be, human-to-human requests, are unlike server-to-server requests.
 A properly authenticated request from a never-before-seen client is less likely to be fulfilled, or fulfilled in a timely manner even if its facially valid.

+[^4]: I resist the urge to compare TPMs to dentists, due to often negative perception associated with "going to the dentist", but "reducing squishiness" is not unlike a dentist poking around in your mouth to find the soft spots in your teeth.
+Nobody likes having cavities, but brief discomfort and early mitigation is much preferable to the alternative.